AngryMaciek/SC4DA/README.md

 conda activate ~/ENV
 ```

+## Snakemake pipelines execution

+On top of all the above, this container might also serve as an environment to execute [snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines in.
+Utilising snakemake built-in mechanisms `--use-conda` and `--use-singularity` you can either provide path to the YAML file (to automatically build a virtual environment for all the rules to be executed in) or a URL to this particular container on dockerhub (which will be pulled automatically).
+Moreover, this environment contains snakemake by itself in order to ease workflow development process.

 ## Software
 Versions of software listed in the YAML file are not specified on purpose.
 Due to high number of packages and ambiguity of the host OS (in case of virtual environment creation) matching all the versions is left out to `conda` which always attempts to install the newest versions possible.
 In case the user requires a specific version of a given package/tool please specify it in the YAML prior to building the environment.